NoobWasTaken/osu-remastered/README.md

 More accuracy = More health

+Timing = More or less points

+Japanesse symbols = More or less points + extra score

 Keep your health above zero.
 If you don't, You will lose!

 Play fast and normally combined.
 This can really improve your clicks and accuracy.